shivshankardayal/full-website/books/c/source/introduction.rst

 ``$gcc nothing.c -o nothing.c``

-This will overwrite your nothing.c by nothing.
-Let us see how to compile this program using a Makefile.
+This will overwrite your `nothing.c` by `nothing`.
+Let us see how to compile this program using a `Makefile`.
+In case you are curious about knowing eveything about Makefiles at this point of time then you can find its very fine manual at `gnu.org <https://www.gnu.org/software/make/manual/>`_.
 Edit your Makefile like this:

 .. code-block:: make